What Is a Mesothelioma Class Action Lawsuit?

 Do you qualify to access asbestos trust fund money?
 Find out today.

 Before 1997, class action lawsuits were viewed as an easy way for victims of asbestos exposure to receive compensation from negligent asbestos manufacturers.
 Lawyers who handled mesothelioma class action lawsuits could also earn large commissions through post-victory fees.

 Benefits of a Class Action Lawsuit for Mesothelioma

 Class action lawsuits allowed victims with mesothelioma and other asbestos-related diseases to join a larger lawsuit instead of filing one on their own.

 - Consistency: Once an outcome is determined, everyone in the class receives the same amount of money.

-- Consolidation: Thousands of mesothelioma claims can be handled by the court system under one lawsuit.
+- Consolidation: The court system can handle thousands of mesothelioma claims under one lawsuit.
 This was an important benefit because the number of people filing asbestos-related lawsuits jumped from 21,000 in early 1982 to more than 600,000 by 2000.
 These lawsuits flooded U.S. state and federal courts.

 - Convenience: Since one person (or a small group) represents the larger class, individual lawsuits do not have to be filed, built, and tried in court.

 Despite these benefits, there were disadvantages for mesothelioma victims.